bodong1987/AHeadLib.Net/README.md

 ;
 ; use ; start a comment line
-;library : dll name with .dll extension or 0, 0 is the main module ;segenemnt : segment name, eg: .text|.data
+;library : dll name with .dll extension or 0, 0 is the main module ;segment : segment name, eg: .text|.data
-;signature : hex byte value sequence, splitted by space ;newBytes : hex byte value sequence, splitted by space
+;signature : hex byte value sequence, split by space ;newBytes : hex byte value sequence, split by space

 ; for example:
 ;library    : 0